-While corporate enforcement actions and compliance programmes are designed to constrain the 'supply' of bribe payments to public officials by businesses and their associated personnel, there is also an increasing focus on attempting to gauge and deter the 'demand' side.
-The UNCAC/G-20 anti-corruption drives noted above have focused heavily on combatting such demand, advocating for expanded national laws to deter self-enrichment by officials (with higher penalties), greater transparency regarding assets of public officials, and more extensive efforts at cooperation to find and recover assets held by corrupt officials and 'kleptocrats'.
-The 2021 OECD Recommendation also contains a section on 'addressing the demand side'.
-The current US administration is focusing extensively on the demand side, as well - the December 2021 Strategy on Countering Corruption focuses intensively on, for example, directly criminalising demands for bribes; 'curbing illicit finance' through new beneficial ownership disclosure rules, expanded 'know your customer' requirements and other methods; and 'holding corrupt actors accountable' through various means, including expanded economic sanctions and asset seizure efforts.
-Indeed, while supply-side enforcement will continue, the biggest changes in national and multilateral anti-corruption regimes over the next several years likely will occur on the demand side.
+While enforcement actions and corporate compliance programmes are designed to constrain the 'supply' of bribe payments to public officials by businesses and their associated personnel, over the past few years there has been an increasing focus on attempting to gauge and deter the 'demand' side.
+The UNCAC/G-20 anti-corruption drives noted above have focused heavily on combatting such demand, advocating for expanded national laws to deter self-enrichment by officials (with higher penalties), greater transparency regarding assets of public officials, and more extensive efforts at cooperation to find and recover assets held by corrupt officials and 'kleptocrats.'
+The 2021 OECD Recommendation also contains a section on 'addressing the demand side.'
+The current US administration is focusing extensively on the 'demand' side, as well.
+The December 2021 'Strategy on Countering Corruption' and its related March 2023 implementation fact sheet focus intensively on, for example, directly criminalising demands for bribes; 'curbing illicit finance' through new beneficial ownership disclosure rules; expanded 'know your customer' requirements; and 'holding corrupt actors accountable' through various means, including expanded economic sanctions and asset seizure efforts.
+Indeed, while 'supply-side' enforcement will continue, the biggest changes in national and multilateral anti-corruption regimes over the next several years likely will occur on the 'demand' side.